 ]]>

-http://frontlinegeorgia.ge/en/?feed=rss2&p=677 0
+https://frontlinegeorgia.ge/en/?feed=rss2&p=677 0

-Documentaries at Frontline Georgia – “Everyday Rebellion” (2014) http://frontlinegeorgia.ge/en/?p=669 http://frontlinegeorgia.ge/en/?p=669#comments Tue, 15 Sep 2015 10:27:43 +0000 http://frontlinegeorgia.ge/en/?p=669 Read more →]]> On September 18, Frontline Georgia Club invites you to the screening of 2013 documentary – “Everyday Rebellion”.
+Documentaries at Frontline Georgia – “Everyday Rebellion” (2014) https://frontlinegeorgia.ge/en/?p=669 https://frontlinegeorgia.ge/en/?p=669#comments Tue, 15 Sep 2015 10:27:43 +0000 http://frontlinegeorgia.ge/en/?p=669 Read more →]]> On September 18, Frontline Georgia Club invites you to the screening of 2013 documentary – “Everyday Rebellion”.

 Everyday Rebellion is a cross-media documentary about creative forms of nonviolent protest and civil disobedience worldwide.